 This is perhaps the most important feature you should consider.
-While all dash cam capture images and unfolding events, it is pertinent in opting for a dash cam that has superior visual quality.
+While all dash cams capture images and unfolding events, it is pertinent in opting for a dash cam that has superior visual quality.

-In choosing a dash cam with excellent video quality and resolution, you can tender such footages as evidence in the case of accident, hit-and-run, insurance claims or vandalization.
+In choosing a dash cam with excellent video quality and resolution, you can tender such footage as evidence in the case of an accident, hit-and-run, insurance claims, or vandalization.

 Low-Quality video footage might leave doubts in terms of people involved and unclear license plates, making your evidence inconclusive.

 When it comes to video pixel resolution, it is also important in choosing a dash cam with a wide range.
 Pixel resolution refers to the number of pixels in an image, identified as the height and weight of the camera.